atlassubbed/atlas-serial/README.md

 ## caveats

 Since order is important, a hash of tasks is not supported, as object key order is not guaranteed in javascript.
-If you care about return values and which error is which, use a waterfall instead.
+If you care about return values and which error is which, use [atlas-waterfall](https://github.com/atlassubbed/atlas-waterfall#readme) instead.